 There’s an obvious set-up for some delicious, if telegraphed, conflict as the stalwart soldier of God must come to grips with his new reality as a member of the walking damned.
 Unfortunately, the game doesn’t choose to dwell on this.
 For the purposes of gameplay, Christof is totally okay with being a vampire pretty quickly – including willingly taking orders from the very vampire that “killed” him and denied him his love.
 Any conflict is instead handled by your dialogue choices and some in-game actions, which reflect in a “humanity” meter.
 Talk about how you won’t abandon Anezka or refuse your next task (trust me, it’s always just talk) and your humanity meter stays up while the linear story goes on unimpeded.
 Low humanity, earned from bloodthirsty decisions or killing innocents, gives you the poopy ending.

-And without venturing too far into spoiler territory, it’s worth noting that the story expands across a century.
-A mid-game turn of events puts Christof on ice until 1999, where you’ll continue the story in the gothic underbellies of modern day London and New York.
+Without venturing too far into spoiler territory, it’s worth noting that the story expands across nearly a millenia.
+A mid-game turn of events puts Christof on ice until 1999, where you’ll continue the tale in the gothic underbellies of modern day London and New York.
 The radical change in setting is one of the game’s best features, including all the changes in characters and equipment (guns!) that time brings.
 It’s not quite two games in one, but it is nice that the game not only references the eternal “life” of a vampire, but also lets you directly experience it.

 The combat mechanics also pay much more than simple lip service to your new vampiric state.
 In White Wolf’s world, vampires are not immortal monsters susceptible only to silver or a stake through the heart.
 In fact, vampires can be killed fairly easily with conventional weapons – swords, guns, even fists will reduce enemy vamps to skeletons and ash with enough hits.
 Instead, vampires are dangerous because they can regenerate and have access to a host of supernatural powers; from enhanced strength and speed, to the ability to control enemies or summon elemental attacks.